somysam12/boyt-by-deepseek/replit.md

     - Added `left_channel` tracking to sales table
     - Added `duration_unit` support (hours/days) to keys table
     - Added `channel_link` field to channels table
+    - Added `waitlist` table for queueing users

 ## Notes
 - The bot runs continuously with Flask providing a health check endpoint
 - Database is stored in `/tmp/` and will be cleared on Replit restart
-- Keys are distributed FIFO (first in, first out)
+- Keys are distributed FIFO (first in, first out) to waitlist users
 - Admin access is restricted to the configured ADMIN_ID
+- Waitlist users automatically receive keys when admin adds them
+- Blocked users are removed from waitlist and cannot receive keys